Established 1884

 Custom Estates

-The Roanoke Valley and surrounding Botetourt County offer expansive parcels for custom estate construction — a category of the market that has grown significantly as buyers from Northern Virginia and the DC corridor seek comparable architectural ambition at a fraction of the coastal price point.
-See current available properties for land and custom build opportunities.
+The Roanoke Valley floor and surrounding Botetourt County offer expansive acreage parcels for custom estate construction — a category of the market that has grown significantly as secondary home buyers seek architectural ambition at an attractive price point.
+Review our current database of available land properties for sale to explore custom development tracts.

-For buyers relocating from Northern Virginia, DC, or other high-cost markets, Roanoke's combination of historic character and affordability is one of the most compelling value propositions in Virginia.
-See the full pros and cons of living in Roanoke for the 2026 data.
+For home buyers moving from Northern Virginia, Washington DC, or other high-cost Mid-Atlantic markets, Roanoke's balance of historic charm and financial attainability represents a premier value proposition.
+Review our comprehensive analysis of the pros and cons of living in Roanoke for 2026 data loops.

 When was Roanoke Virginia founded?

-European settlers established the first permanent community in the area in the 1740s, near salt marshes locally known as "licks" that attracted buffalo and elk.
+European settlers established the first permanent community in the area in the 1740s near salt marshes known as "licks."
 The village was originally named Gainsborough and later called Big Lick.
-It was officially incorporated as the City of Roanoke in 1884, following rapid growth triggered by the arrival of the Shenandoah Valley Railroad in 1852.
+Following rapid railroad infrastructure growth, it was officially incorporated as the City of Roanoke in 1884.

 Why is Roanoke Virginia called the Star City?